-Xapp framework for python
+Xapp and RMR framework for Python

-RMR Threading in the framework
+Threading in the Framework

-In the case of RMR Xapps, there are currently 3 potential threads; the thread that reads from rmr directly, and the user can optionally have the rmr queue read run in a thread, returning execution back to the user thread.
-The default is only two threads however, where .run does not return back execution and the user code is “finished” at that point.
+In the case of RMR Xapps, there are currently 3 potential threads; the thread that reads from RMR directly, and the user can optionally have the RMR queue read run in a thread, returning execution back to the user thread.
+The default is only two threads however, where .run does not return back execution and the user code is finished at that point.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.